-Rusti Brandman, Ph.D. is a Shands Arts in Medicine Dancer in Residence, Co-Director Emeritus of the Center for the Arts in Medicine, and Associate Professor Emeritus of Dance for the School of Theatre and Dance at the University of Florida where she founded the dance program.
+Rusti Brandman, Ph.D. is a Shands Arts in Medicine Dancer in Residence, Associate Professor Emeritus of Dance for the School of Theatre and Dance at the University of Florida where she founded the dance program and was Co-Director Emeritus of the Center for the Arts in Medicine.

 Rusti has worked with Shands Arts in Medicine since 1996, providing movement workshops, performances, and bedside activities while mentoring students in most units of the hospital as well as community programs.
-She regularly presents on the subjects of the arts in healthcare and creative aging at international conferences, including the Society for the Arts in Healthcare, the International Arts in Healing Institute, and the Hawaii International Conference on the Arts and Humanities and the National Center for Creative Aging.
+She has presented on the subjects of the arts in healthcare and creative aging at international conferences, including the Society for the Arts in Healthcare, the International Arts in Healing Institute, and the Hawaii International Conference on the Arts and Humanities and the National Center for Creative Aging.
 In 2006, she served as an on-site consultant in establishing an Arts in Medicine Program at the Mater Hospital in Nairobi, Kenya and in both 2006 and 2008 was Principle Investigator for the National Institute on Aging’s Vital Visionaries Project.
 In 2011-12 she served as guest artist for the Harn Museum of Art‘s Art for Life program designing and presenting movement components for presentations of visual art pieces to populations that otherwise would have limited access.
-She is now focusing on arts for healthy aging, completing National Center for Creative Aging’s (NCCA) Core Training as well as educational work in Creativity and Memory .
-Brandman recently presented for the NCCA National Leadership Conference.
-Her current programs for AIM include Joyful Motion for Health, Dance for Lifelong Health, and Encore Dancers Workshop.
+She is now focusing on arts for healthy aging, completing National Center for Creative Aging’s (NCCA) Core Training as well as educational work in Creativity and Memory and she has presented for the NCCA National Leadership Conference.
+Her current programs for AIM include Dance for Lifelong Health, and Encore Dancers Workshop.